edisedis777/3D-Blood-Flow-Simulator/README.md

 - Created as an educational tool to demonstrate blood cell dynamics

 ## License
-This project is licensed under the MIT License - see the  file for details.
+Distributed under the GNU Affero General Public License v3.0 License.
+See `LICENSE` for more information.